Documentation Index

 GitHub Configuration (App Mode)

-GitHub uses App Installation mode, where the platform pre-configures the GitHub App and users only need to install and authorize it in the system.1.
-Create GitHub App
+GitHub uses App Installation mode, where the platform pre-configures the GitHub App and users only need to install and authorize it in the system.

 -